droodman/rdboottest/README.md

 return values.

 ## Installation
 When more mature, this package will be posted on SSC.
-For now, install it from Stata with
+For now, install it in Stata with
 ```
 net install rdboottest, replace from(https://raw.github.com/droodman/rdboottest/vX.Y.Z)
 ```